2. Data Summaries & Descriptions

 IQR(normal_data)

 R has a built-in function that provides a broad overview, not only of the classes within a dataframe, but also of some coarsely calculated descriptive statistics that might serve well as a starting place for EDA.
 There also also several packages that offer similar views of our data.
-I’ll introduce these below, but leave it to you to study and to choose one you like best.
+I will introduce these below, but leave it to you to study, to choose one you like best.

 Above, I said, “coarsely calculated”.
 Why?
 Because it ignores the grouping structure of the data.

 The first method is a generic function that can be applied to a range of R data structures, and whose output depends on the class of the structure.
 It is called summary().
 This function can be applied to the dataset itself (here a tibble) and also to the output of some models fitted to the data (later we will see, for instance, how it is applied to t-tests, ANOVAs, correlations, and regressions).
-When applied to a dataframe or tibble, we will be presented with something quite useful.
-Let us return to the Palmer penguin dataset, and you’ll see many familiar descriptive statistics:
+When applied to a dataframe, tibble or we will be presented with something quite useful.
+Let us return to the Palmer penguin dataset, and you will see many familiar descriptive statistics:

 summary(penguins)